khandu-utkarsh/khandu-utkarsh.github.io/my-website/public/projectMarkdown/understanding-the-components-of-software-systems.md

 ---

 ## Intro
-My compilation of the study of typical components of distributed software systems.
-I will keep it updated with all my insights.
+A compilation of studies on various components of computer systems.
 ---

 ## Keywords